 - Clone the yay repo from AUR and build.
 Run the following command in sequence from a terminal window.

 rm -rf /tmp/yay/

 After installation, you can try running the command which gave you this error.
 And you should be all set.
-If you’re still having error, let me know in the comment box below.
+If you still have this error, let me know in the comment box below.

-Apparently, this has been encountered by many people and several discussions happened across web.
+Many people have encountered this, and several discussions happened across the web.
 Above is the only solution to this error.
-And I could not find exact root cause of the problem anywhere except it starts after pacman 6.0 update.
+And I could not find the exact root cause of the problem anywhere except it started after pacman 6.0 update.